m15a/fnldoc/doc/fnldoc/modinfo.md

 module, since it is clear that functions in a *macros* module are macros, and it will properly detected.

+Another usage of `:fnldoc/type` is to teach Fnldoc to ignore any function or macro in generating documentation by specifying

 ### Module description

 In addition to [`require-file`](#function-require-file), Fnldoc does